 SEM EDX revealed elemental composition of corrosion deposits.
 Elemental composition of corrosion deposit supplied information on the cause of corrosion.
 The corrosion deposit on the metal sheets showed that, in the first metal sheet which was the control, chemical analysis revealed that, phosphorus, sulphur and manganese were absent but present in the other metal sheets that were test samples as presented in table 2.

-Table 2:Elemental Composition of Corrosion Deposits on Metal Sheets as revealed by Scan Electron Microscopy (SEM)
+Table 2:Elemental Composition of Corrosion Deposits on Metal Sheets as revealed by Scan Electron Microscopy (SEM) Units?